 3. Admire Rose Hill

-Rose Hill, the prominent home that sits near the front of the property was built in 1853 by Daniel Reece Tucker to replace a wooden structure of the same name that burned in 1852.
-The home is a good representation of the Greek Revival and Georgian style with its prominent columns, central hallway floorplan, and heavy symmetrical details.
-The home is open for tours on Saturdays from 10:00 a.m. to 3:00 p.m., tickets are $5.00 per person.
+At the forefront of the property stands Rose Hill, a stunning home built in 1853 by Daniel Reece Tucker after a fire destroyed the original wooden structure of the same name.
+This Greek Revival and Georgian-style house features prominent columns, a central hallway floor plan, and symmetrical details that showcase its architectural beauty.
+Guided tours of Rose Hill are available on Saturdays from 10:00 a.m. to 3:00 p.m., with tickets priced at $5 per person.

 4. Stop in the Woods Museum